Tanger Arboretum, 230 N. President Avenue, Lancaster PA

 With a trunk circumference at breast height of about 13.5 feet, this tall tree would rank fifth largest in Pennsyl- vania, as listed at pabigtrees.com.

 After an absence of 25-million years (according to fossil records), Dawn Redwoods were reintroduced to North America in 1948.
 Thus no American tree can be older than 70 (trees in China have reached 600 years).
-Louise Arnold Tanger started planting trees in the late 1950s, so this specimen is probably close to 60 years old and so within a dozen years of the oldest Metasequoia in North America.
+Louise Arnold Tanger started planting trees in the late 1950s, so this specimen is probably close to 60 years old and thus within a dozen years of the oldest Metasequoia in North America.